linkerd/linkerd2/CONTRIBUTING.md

 ## Getting Help ##

-If you have a question about Conduit or have encountered problems using it, start by [asking a question in the forums][discourse] or join us on in the [#conduit Slack channel][slack].
+If you have a question about Conduit or have encountered problems using it, start by [asking a question in the forums][discourse] or join us in the [#conduit Slack channel][slack].

 ## Certificate of Origin ##